DiveGearAdvice.comUpdated May 2026

 Browse All Guides

-Cold water diving without a computer is like driving without a speedometer.
+I've been diving since I was fourteen, and cold water diving without a computer is like driving without a speedometer.
 You can do it, but why would you?
 Your computer tracks depth, time, and nitrogen loading so you don't have to do maths at 25 metres in 8°C water.
 This is what actually works in cold, murky conditions.

 Quick Picks

-Smartwatch HybridGarmin Descent G2~£590AMOLED, GPS, trimix support
+Smartwatch HybridGarmin Descent G2AMOLED, GPS, trimix support~£590Check Price on Amazon

 Prices checked March 2026